1988 U.S. Women's Hard Court Championships

-The 1988 U.S. Women's Hard Court Championships was a tennis tournament played on outdoor hard courts in San Antonio, Texas in the United States and was part of the Category 3 tier of the 1988 WTA Tour.
-The tournament ran from February 29 through March 5, 1988.
-The Steffi Graf won the singles title.
+The 1988 U.S. Women's Hard Court Championships was a women's tennis tournament played on outdoor hard courts at the McFarlin Tennis Center in San Antonio, Texas in the United States and was part of the Category 3 tier of the 1988 WTA Tour.
+It was the 23rd edition of the tournament and was held from February 29 through March 5, 1988.
+It was the first time the tournament was held since 1969.
+First-seeded Steffi Graf won the singles title and collected $40,000 first-prize money.